Why carry an IDP while driving in Qatar?

 - Ride a tuk-tuk

 Doha’s traffic management and monitoring system are very efficient, and it is constantly being improved.
-If you’re on your way to The Pearl, make sure to bring with you your International Driver’s License in Qatar.
+If you want to enjoy your Qatari driving experience while on your way to The Pearl, make sure to bring with you your International Driver’s License in Qatar.
 In case you are apprehended, stopped by traffic police, or a victim of a road incident, you’ll have to present your valid driving license.
 If your native driving license is not written in Arabic or English, your International Driving License will help you explain your identity.

 Museum of Islamic Art